shadow81627/daim/content/blog/salary-compression.md

 title: Salary compression
 ---

-In April 2021, I got a 40% raise.
-That’s a pretty big raise.

-But it didn’t make me feel good.
-In fact, it made me realise that I had been leaving money on the table for almost two years.
+I got a big pay raise, but it didn’t make me feel good.
+In fact, it made me realise that I had been leaving money on the table for a while.

 I would never have got that raise unless I fought for it.
 Unless I typed the email and stuck my neck out, demanding what I was worth.